oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting)
+paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting) settlement_status | String | Status of the email sending

 Additional data on the callback if invoice = true